hxii/bludit-boilerplate/README.md

 - Theme boilerplate with pages, tags and categories.
 - 217B (that's bytes) of CSS that you don't have to include.
 Purely for basic aesthetic reasons.
 - Support for templates.
 If you set a template in bludit, the theme will try to include `inc/{template-name}.php`.
+- Navigation, by default, includes ALL categories and all pages that have the `menu` tag.
 - Support for *important* posts.
 All you have to do is implement a custom `bool` for important in your Custom Fields i.e.
 ```
 {